jsbisht/aws-developer-associate/database.md

 ### RDS Restores

+    When performing a restore, RDS creates a new RDS instance with a `new endpoint address`.

 Post restore we need to point to new RDS instance's endpoint address

-    When performing a restore, RDS creates a new RDS instance with a `new endpoint address`.
+Restores aren't fast, think about RTO.

+#### Manual

 When restoring a manual snapshot, you are setting it to a single point in time.
 This influences the RPO value.

+#### Automatic

 Automated backups are different, any 5 minute point in time.

 Backups are restored and `transaction logs are replayed to bring DB to desired point in time`.

-Restores aren't fast, think about RTO.

 ---